green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 #### Operators

-Just like in the math you can do different operations with numbers.
-In the previous exercise we have seen the addition (+), now lets checkout some other *operators*.
+Just like in math you can do different operations with numbers.
+In the previous section we have seen the addition (+), now lets checkout some other *operators*.

 ##### subtraction (`-`)